-This guide provides detailed instructions on how to interact with Gridlock's network using both CLI commands and SDK functions.
-This is intended for developers looking to build on Gridlock's storage network
+This guide provides instructions on how to interact with Gridlock's network.
+It is intended for developers looking to build on Gridlock's storage technology.

 Parameters: